alfredbox/airbot/README.md

 ```

 Make sure UART is correctly enabled.
 Here is a [good post](https://www.circuits.dk/setup-raspberry-pi-3-gpio-uart/) on how to do this.
 Here are the official [Raspberry pi docs](https://www.raspberrypi.org/forums/viewtopic.php?t=187392).

+Also make sure that i2c is enabled and the correct (non-default) baud rate has been configured.
+See the [guide here](https://learn.adafruit.com/adafruit-ccs811-air-quality-sensor/raspberry-pi-wiring-test).

 Setup an apache web server on the pi to host the dashboard.
 ```